 Desktop as a service (DaaS) is a relatively new buzzword for a well-established technology – desktop virtualisation.
 Microsoft (amongst many others) have offered this valuable functionality as part of their higher-tier products since the 70s, and with Covid-related changes pushing ‘working from home’ over the traditional office environment, software companies such as Zoom and Frame are trying to capitalise on possibly the fastest growing sector within tech this decade.
 Perhaps now is the time to explore the plausibility of employing DaaS over traditional technologies?
-It’s worth noting we’re approaching this from a regular remote worker’s perpective rather an enterprise multinational.
-And let’s get something out the way off-the-bat – DaaS works great if you have a stable and fast internet connection.
-Seriously, it’s that black and white.
+It’s worth noting we’re approaching this from a regular remote worker’s perspective rather an enterprise multinational.

-DaaS aims to provide access to a virtual desktop environment for a low monthly fee and (these days) is aimed at a wide range of markets; from enterprise-level global corporations to the average remote worker there’s a service out there for pretty much everyone.
-You’ll need a screen and method of interaction, so either tablet or mobile phone (we wouldn’t recommend mobile, though) or a computer monitor with keyboard and mouse.
-You’ll also need access to the internet.
-And that’s it – you’re now renting a brand new virtual computer.
-The immediate plus points are you haven’t just spent 1500 euros on a new laptop, you don’t need to set up and install any new software just yet, and all software updates are handled fast and efficiently.
-For most people we’d imagine a large tablet would do nicely paired with a Bluetooth keyboard and mouse.
+DaaS aims to provide remote access to a virtual desktop environment for a low monthly fee and (these days) is aimed at a wide range of markets; from enterprise-level global corporations to the average remote worker there’s a service out there for pretty much everyone.
+You’ll need a screen and method of interaction, so either a laptop or tablet or even a mobile phone (we wouldn’t recommend mobile, though) and also a solid internet connection.
+And that’s it – you’re now renting a brand-new virtual computer.
 Fire up Chrome, login to your private DaaS session and voila, you’ll be presented with a full-fat Windows 10 desktop and various standard apps like Adobe’s CC pre-installed.
-Yes, you’ll need an Adobe license to open them up but the point is it’s all preinstalled and updated for you, and did I forget to say YOU’RE INTERACTING THROUGH A BROWSER?!!
-FROM ANY TABLET???!!!
+Nice.

 The future of DaaS seemingly offers a global freelance market access to the digital environments, software, and power they need to get their work done at a cost they can manage.
-This means no massive upfront layout and the availability of pay-as-go models.
-Not only does DaaS offer a level of redundancy never seen at this scale but a much-needed balance between class divides around the world, and, in turn, their ability to attract work.
+This means no massive upfront costs and the benefits that the availability of a pay-as-go model brings to the market.
+Not only does DaaS offer a level of redundancy never before seen at this scale but also offers us a glimpse of a future where we finally see a much-needed balance between class divides around the world, and, in turn, their ability to attract a better future.